-Devin Castle, but also Devin is NOT part of the city center, but is still easy to get to.
-Devin ,currently a district of Bratislava used to be a separate village.
+Devin used to be a separate village.
 Historically a very important landmark blown up by Napoleon in the beginning of the 19th century, later during World War 2 even becoming part of the Third Reich (Nazi Germany).
 As the years went on, the village was "absorbed" by the city of Bratislava.
 This has made it easier for visitors to get to the castle from the capital city.
-You can get to the castle easily from the Bratislava city center by public transport, by car, or even by bike.
+You can get to Devin easily from the Bratislava city center by public transport, by car, by boat or even by bike.
 You can take it also as a nice hiking trip.

 Bratislava offers a direct bus line to Devin.
 Here are several options on getting to the castle, depending on the place you travel from: